GoogleCloudPlatform/community/tutorials/get-started-bitnami-django.md

 ### Deleting the project

 Visit the [Resource Manager](https://console.cloud.google.com/cloud-resource-manager).
 Select the project you used for this tutorial and click `Delete`.
-Once deleted, you will not be able to reuse the project ID.
+Once deleted, you cannot reuse the project ID.

 ### Deleting individual resources